OWASP/owasp-summit-2017/Outcomes/Threat-Model/Threat-Model-Owasp-Pages.md

 - Produces security requirements and/or risks, security design
 - "How secure is secure enough?"
 - Optimise the security investment
-- The term "threat" needs to be clarified (connection to vulnerability, exploit, threat agent...)
+- The term "threat" needs to be clarified (connection to vulnerability, exploit, threat agent, etc.)
 - Possibility of a vulnerability / software flaw
 - Actualized risk of appearance of a vulnerability
-- Intent of a threat agent to perform an undesired action (Attacker centric approach)
+- Intent of a threat agent to perform an undesired action (attacker-centric approach)

 ### Why use a Threat Model?